opiproject/opi-spdk-bridge/README.md

 # Storage

-This is a simple spdk based storage PoC
+This is a simple SPDK based storage API PoC.

+* SPDK - container with SPDK app that is running on xPU
+* Server - container with OPI gRPC storage APIs to SPDK json-rpc APIs bridge
+* Client - container with OPI gRPC client for testing of the above server/bridge

 ## Docs